Mark Allen (snooker player): 2024/2025 season

-At the 2024 UK Championship, Allen reached the semi-finals where he was beaten 56 by Hawkins.
+At the 2024 UK Championship, Allen reached the semi-finals where he was beaten 5–6 by Hawkins.

-In December, Allen won the non-ranking Riyadh Season Snooker Championship with a 51 victory in the final over Brecel.
+In December, Allen won the non-ranking Riyadh Season Snooker Championship with a 5–1 victory in the final over Brecel.
 In January, Allen reached the semi-finals of the 2025 Masters where he was defeated 36 by Murphy.
 At the 2025 World Championship, Allen hit a 147 break in his second round match against Chris Wakelin.
-He became the eleventh player to do so at the Crucible, but despite this, it wasn't enough to prevent a 613 defeat and an exit from the tournament.
+He became the eleventh player to do so at the Crucible, but despite this, it wasn't enough to prevent a 6–13 defeat and an exit from the tournament.

-2025/26 season
+2025/2026 season

 At the 2025 English Open, Allen won the 12th ranking title of his career.
 He led Zhou Yuelong 6–2 and 7–3 in the final, but Zhou recovered to win five frames in a row for an 8–7 lead.
 Allen won the final two frames of the match for a 9–8 victory.
+At the 2026 Masters, he was defeated in the quarter-finals by Trump.
+Allen progressed to the semi-finals of the 2026 World Championship, where he led Wu Yize 16–15, before missing a black off the spot which would have put him in the final.
+He lost the match 16–17.